facebook

 1. Emotional Intelligence (EI)

-Why it’s in demand: Emotional intelligence, the ability to understand and manage one’s own emotions and those of others, is paramount in fostering a healthy workplace culture.
+Emotional intelligence is the ability to understand and manage one’s own emotions and those of others.
+This skill is paramount in fostering a healthy workplace culture.
 Leaders with high EI can effectively manage stress, resolve conflicts, and inspire their teams.
-According to the World Economic Forum, emotional intelligence is one of the top 10 job skills of the future, essential for navigating complex social environments and leading diverse teams.
+As AI takes over more technical processes, the ability to lead people through complexity and disagreement remains vital.

 2. Digital Literacy